- Identify the role of the brain in muscle movement

 The ability of cells to communicate electrically requires that the cells expend energy to create an electrical gradient across their cell membranes.
 This charge gradient is carried by ions, which are differentially distributed across the membrane.
 Each ion exerts an electrical influence and a concentration influence.
 Just as milk will eventually mix with coffee without the need to stir, ions also distribute themselves evenly, if they are permitted to do so.
 In this case, they are not permitted to return to an evenly mixed state.

 The sodium–potassium ATPase uses cellular energy to move K+ ions inside the cell and Na+ ions outside.
 This alone accumulates a small electrical charge, but a big concentration gradient.
 There is lots of K+ in the cell and lots of Na+ outside the cell.
 Potassium is able to leave the cell through K+ channels that are open 90% of the time, and it does.
-However, Na+ channels are rarely open, so Na+remains outside the cell.
+However, Na+ channels are rarely open, so Na+ remains outside the cell.
 When K+ leaves the cell, obeying its concentration gradient, that effectively leaves a negative charge behind.
 So at rest, there is a large concentration gradient for Na+ to enter the cell, and there is an accumulation of negative charges left behind in the cell.
 This is the resting membrane potential.
+Potential in this context means a separation of electrical charge that is capable of doing work.
+It is measured in volts, just like a battery.
+However, the transmembrane potential is considerably smaller (0.07 V); therefore, the small value is expressed as millivolts (mV) or 70 mV.
+Because the inside of a cell is negative compared with the outside, a minus sign signifies the excess of negative charges inside the cell, −70 mV.

 Acetylcholine (ACh) is a neurotransmitter released by motor neurons that binds to receptors in the motor end plate.
 Neurotransmitter release occurs when an action potential travels down the motor neuron’s axon, resulting in altered permeability of the synaptic terminal membrane and an influx of calcium.
 The Ca2+ ions allow synaptic vesicles to move to and bind with the presynaptic membrane (on the neuron), and release neurotransmitter from the vesicles into the synaptic cleft.
 Once released by the synaptic terminal, ACh diffuses across the synaptic cleft to the motor end plate, where it binds with ACh receptors.
 As a neurotransmitter binds, these ion channels open, and Na+ ions cross the membrane into the muscle cell.
 This reduces the voltage difference between the inside and outside of the cell, which is called depolarization.
 As ACh binds at the motor end plate, this depolarization is called an end-plate potential.
 The depolarization then spreads along the sarcolemma, creating an action potential as sodium channels adjacent to the initial depolarization site sense the change in voltage and open.
 The action potential moves across the entire cell, creating a wave of depolarization.